-Differences Between Type I and Type II Hoods
+Differences Between Type I & Type II Hoods

 Finding the right ventilation hood for your commercial kitchen is important to employee safety and comfort, as well as essential for meeting mandatory health codes.
 Commercial kitchen hoods pull heat, steam, and smoke out of the workspace, improving air quality, keeping ambient temperatures down, and providing fire protection.
 There are two main types of commercial kitchen hood available: type I hoods and type II hoods, sometimes also written as type 1 hoods and type 2 hoods.
 The one your facility needs will be dictated by the type of equipment your kitchen has and spelled out in your local regulations.
 Below we explain their differences to arm you with the knowledge to find the right fit for your commercial kitchen's needs.

 Type I Hoods

 Type I hoods, also sometimes called grease hoods, are designed to remove heat, smoke, condensation, and grease from commercial kitchens.
 These are used over cooktops, deep fryers, grills, and ranges, as well as any other cooking equipment that is likely to produce grease-laden vapors.
 Type I hoods include baffle-style hood filters that help capture and contain grease, limiting how much reaches the ductwork of the exhaust system.
 In some instances, Type I hoods may also be used for solid fuel cooking appliances, but in most cases those must have their own hoods not shared with nearby equipment.
 Those also typically have and spark arrestor hood filters to prevent burning embers from reaching the exhaust ductwork.